-4. Pregnancy Disability Leave (If More than 5 Employees)

-a) Eligibility and Terms of Leave: Female employees are entitled under the California Pregnancy Disability Act to a leave of absence due to disability during the time that they are actually disabled on the account of pregnancy, childbirth, or related medical conditions, up to a maximum period of 88, eight (8) hour days, or 704 hours, or for such other period as may be required by the Americans with Disabilities Act.
-The period of disability will begin when an individual doctor indicates his patient should cease corning to work due to the nearness of the delivery date.
-For purposes of this leave, employees are "disabled by pregnancy" if they are unable because of pregnancy to work at all or are unable to perform these functions without undue risk to the employee, successful completion of the employee's pregnancy, or to other persons.
-Employees may take this leave, as needed, for all disabilities related to pregnancy.
+- 4. Pregnancy Disability Leave (If More than 5 Employees) - a) Eligibility and Terms of Leave: Female employees are entitled under the California Pregnancy Disability Act to a leave of absence due to disability during the time that they are actually disabled on the account of pregnancy, childbirth, or related medical conditions, up to a maximum period of 88, eight (8) hour days, or 704 hours, or for such other period as may be required by the Americans with Disabilities Act.